SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters

 For the formation of star particles from gas particles, we require three conditions of gas particles: (1) the density is higher than the threshold density ($n_{\rm{th}}$), (2) the temperature is lower than the threshold temperature ($T_{\rm{th}}$), and (3) gas particles are converging ($\nabla\cdot\bm{v}<0$).
 Gas particles satisfying these conditions are probabilistically selected to form new star particles.
 The probability is determined using local gas density and the star formation efficiency per free-fall time.
 The star formation efficiency is a parameter, and we set it as 0.02 for our fiducial value.
 This value is consistent with the observed star formation efficiency in a molecular cloud \citep[e.g.,][]{2019ARA&A..57..227K}.

 Once a gas particle becomes eligible to form a star particle, we assign a stellar mass to the particle.
 This stellar mass is sampled following a given initial mass function (IMF) using the chemical evolution library \citep[\textsc{CELib},][]{2017AJ....153...85S}.
 In this study, we assume the Kroupa IMF \citep{2001MNRAS.322..231K} with a lower- and upper-mass limit of 0.1 and 150\,$M_{\odot}$.
-After the assignment of mass, stellar particles are generated by assembling mass from their surrounding particles.
+After the assignment of mass, a stellar particle is generated by assembling mass from the surrounding gas particles.
 For the mass assemblage, we first determine the region that contains the mass of 5 to 10 times the mass of the stellar particle.
 We then set the maximum search radius ($r_{\rm{max}}$) of 0.2 pc to assemble masses of gas particles.
 If the mass in this region does not reach half of the forming stellar mass, we re-assign the stellar mass to the new star particle. \citet{2020arXiv200512906H} confirmed that $r_{\rm{max}}$ = 0.2 pc is enough to fully sample Kroupa IMF from 0.1 to 150 $M_{\odot}$.
 Even if we set the maximum mass of 150\,$M_{\odot}$, such massive stars may not be able to form due to the lack of the surrounding gas.
 This naturally reproduces the maximum mass limit depending on the total stellar mass of star clusters seen in observations \citep{2006MNRAS.365.1333W}.
-Forming stars have the positions and velocities of the parental gas particles.
+The forming stars take over the positions and velocities from the parental gas particles.